roman-lakhnov/clickhouse-express-logger/README.md

 ## Testing

-To test the logger functionality:
+To test the API functionality:

 1. Open a second terminal to populate the database by sending a POST request to the API with body data from requestExample: